 Flexible land use strategy is the decision of a large number of households in group 2 in this research.
 This strategy combines different types of land use practices.
 Firstly, the large number of households reports that they use their land for agricultural production (87.23%).
 This figure is even higher than that of the productive strategy.
 They select several good plots of their allocated land for agricultural production, mostly rice cultivation with two rice crops per year.
 There is the high percentage of household (76.60%) who follow this strategy can produce enough food for their home demand from their allocated land.
 During certain winters, they abandon land to find a better non-farm job with higher income.
-But in other winters, they cultivate cash crops such as vegetables, beans, sweet potato, potato and flowers for sales if the price of these crops is good and for their land in certain years.
+But in other winters, they cultivate cash crops such as vegetables, beans, sweet potato, potato and flowers for sales if the price of these crops is good and for their home consumption.
+Depend on the stability and income level of non-farm jobs some households rent out their land in certain years.
 Almost households who rent out their land without interest, very few of them rent out land to have some interests.
 In this case, there is normally the oral but no written land renting contract between the land owners and their neighbors or relatives.
 These contracts are in fact the agreements to use the land in a short time.
 The combination of different land use practices ensures the household food security and subsistence demand.
 In addition, households can have better income from the diversification to non-farm sources.